jamesfmackenzie/jamesfmackenzie.github.io/_posts/2015-09-18-playing-downloaded-games-on-a-real-atari-st.md

 layout: post
 title: Playing Downloaded Games on a Real Atari ST
 date: '2015-09-18 22:33:00'
-categories:
+categories: atari_st_games
 ---

 As discussed before, I want to [play some downloaded games on my Atari ST]({% post_url 2015-08-15-atari-in-the-attic %}).

 But first we need to get them there.
 Here are the high level options:

 ###Option 1.
 Use Disk Images